-MD/PhD students shares her love of neuroscience with high schoolers.
+MD/PhD student shares her love of neuroscience with high schoolers.

 At last November’s Society for Neuroscience (SfN) conference in Washington, DC, Carin Papendorp ’17 MD/PhD’25 beamed as she accepted the 2017 Brain Awareness Travel Award.
 For the first-year Warren Alpert medical student, the honor represents her years of volunteer service as a Brown undergraduate helping Rhode Island high school students learn about brain science and prepare for an annual Brain Bee, a statewide, national, and international competition.